projectcontour/contour/design/service-apis-implementation.md

 Contour will only update the `status` of Gateway objects.

 ### HTTPRoute
-Contour will watch all HTTPRoute objects, and filter for entries matching a label selector in its configured Gateway's `spec.listeners[].routes`, and will configure the associated routes.
+Contour will watch all HTTPRoute objects, and filter for entries as per the spec.
+This is a two level filter, by the configured Gateway's rules about namespaces, and then by the label selector for the Routes themselves.
-Configuration of HTTPRoutes will be subject to the rules around the `RouteGateways` field.
+Configuration of HTTPRoutes will be also subject to the rules around the `RouteGateways` field, for filtering which Gateways the HTTPRoute is allowed to be referenced by.

 When a HTTPRoute specifies a hostname or slice of hostnames, those hostnames must match the hostnames in the Gateway.
 Note that more specific precise matches at the Hostname level may match less specific wildcard matches at the Gateway level.